 It is a requirement of the British Standards Association (BSA) that all electrical equipment used in this country conforms to these standards.
 To ensure that you are compliant you need to use a fused adapter.
 Please ask and we will assist you if necessary.

-throughout the year, maintenance staff will be carrying out routine water safety testing and monitoring such as showerhead cleaning.
+Please be aware that throughout the year, maintenance staff will be carrying out routine water safety testing and monitoring such as showerhead cleaning.